-This planting season we are also wrapping up a multi-year partnership with the Oregon Department of Transportation, Metro, East Multnomah Soil & Water Conservation District, and many others to plant trees along the I-205 Multi-Use Path.
+This July we celebrated the completion of a multi-year partnership with the Oregon Department of Transportation, Metro, East Multnomah Soil & Water Conservation District, and many others to plant trees along the I-205 Multi-Use Path.
 The 16.5-mile path parallels the freeway and is used by cyclists, pedestrians, and TriMet travelers.
 It crosses many of Portland's most culturally diverse neighborhoods.

 Green Space Initiative

 photo: Chijo TakedaFriends of Trees' Green Space Initiative guides volunteers at watershed restoration projects throughout the Portland-Vancouver, Salem, Eugene-Springfield, and Sandy River Delta areas.